ann-rod/Graphics-and-Visualization/group_10_assignment7/README.txt

 Controls:
   - (add movement controls)
   - (add shooting controls)
+  - pressing the "r" key on keyboard repairs the barrier the mouse is over, only used once per barrier

 Rules of Play:
   The player must kill all aliens to win.